rbowen/presentations/betterfm/slides.md

 * Next time, give them a URL
 * Better to do something well, once, than to do to it poorly, again and again

+Note:

+Using a URL shortener for frequent questions is awesome.

+IRC bots are even more awesome.

+IRC macros are awesome.

 ---

 ## Patience